 Though there are few deals available at the moment, you can usually save by switching to your cheapest energy supplier.
 Suppliers are always changing their tariffs and prices so, regardless of which company you're with, you might still be able to save a substantial amount.
 You should check Uswitch regularly to compare deals that might be on the market, even if switching isn't necessarily an option for you.

-Compare energy suppliers and plans using the Uswitch comparison tool
+Compare energy suppliers and deals using the Uswitch comparison tool

 Select the best value deal for you and complete the switching details required.
 To compare and switch takes around five minutes.